 Popping your thumb or a hip out and back in easily is an example of a joint subluxation.
 It’s called a full dislocation when you can’t get it back in easily.
 Don’t play with your joints!
 One day it may not go back in, seriously!
 (Speaking from experience, ahem.)

-But don’t stop mating, just be mindful as you do – we’re increasingly finding the gifts that come with it, and I believe with improved nutrition and medical support, we truly can have improved quality of life so that it’s not a burden for anyone.
+But don’t stop mating, just be mindful as you do – I believe with improved nutrition and medical support, we truly can have improved quality of life so that it’s not a burden for anyone.
 Just lower your inflammation, boost your nutrition and detox your lifestyle as much as possible pre-conception for the best outcome for all.
 We are an incredibly gifted bunch, some call “twice exceptional”.

 But I digress…